 I think “leading by example” shows that you’re part of the team no matter what position you hold.
 Actions speak louder than words.
-Team is formed by a positive attitude.
+The team is formed by a positive attitude.
 Not one person forms the team.
-As the leader, you need to trust your people.
+As a leader, you need to trust your people.
 Let them know that they are part of the solution.
-Empower your assistant’s and hold all staff accountable for their actions.
+Empower your assistants and hold all staff accountable for their actions.
 Always pass along accolades when received from members and guests.
-Post any notes and or emails that you receive so they can read it verses you verbally telling them.
+Post any notes and or emails that you receive so they can read them versus you verbally telling them.
 It goes much further.
-We like to have our employees take ownership in the golf course.
+We like to have our employees take ownership of the golf course.
 We all are like family.
 We spend 8 – 10 hours a day with each other.

 What achievements are you most proud of?

 I am most proud of being a dad to RJ and Preston and a husband to Trish.
 We are very blessed to have RJ and Preston.
 Our children are what drive us.
 It is why we work hard every day.
 I am blessed to be able to have graduated from college.
 I am proud to be able to coach my sons on the playing field.
 I am proud to be able to lead their Cub Scout den through the process of being trustworthy, helpful, friendly, kind, and cheerful.
 I am honored to be able to lead young boys through sports and scouting, not to show what winning is about, but to teach them what life is about.